-One of the distinct duties of the military is combat operations.
-The conflicts in Iraq and Afghanistan involved protecting the U.S. and its allies from foreign governments or groups deemed a threat to National Security or to U.S. interests around the world.
-As of early 2020, over 7,000 U.S. military members have died as a result of the wars in Iraq and Afghanistan (Congressional Research Service, 2019; DOD Casualty Report; 2020).
-However, in today’s combat environment, there are significantly more combat veterans surviving critical injuries than in previous conflicts due to advances in training, medical treatment, and technology (Yambo et al., 2016; Woodruff et al., 2018).
+Combat operations are one of the military’s distinct duties.
+The conflicts in Iraq and Afghanistan involved protecting the United States and its allies from foreign governments or groups deemed a threat to national security or to U.S. interests around the world.
+As of early 2020, over 7,000 U.S. military members had died as a result of the wars in Iraq and Afghanistan (Congressional Research Service, 2020; U.S. Department of Defense, 2020).
+However, in today’s combat environment, significantly more combat veterans survive critical injuries than in previous conflicts as a result of advances in training, medical treatment, and technology (Woodruff et al., 2018; Yambo et al., 2016).

-While higher survival rates are an advantage (Isaacson et al., 2010), a higher number of veterans recovering from a critical combat injury results in a higher number of veterans with PTSD, TBIs, and other debilitating mental and physical injuries than in previous conflicts (Franklin, 2009; Isaacson et al., 2010).
-In addition, military veterans face significant stressors including routine engagement in combat, family separations, long deployments, and physical and emotional injuries received in support of Operations Iraqi Freedom and Enduring Freedom (Williamson & Mulhall, 2009).
-These stressors were identified in a study of nearly 300,000 Iraq and lmost 37% of veterans from wars in Afghanistan received a mental health diagnosis (Seal et al., 2009).
+While higher survival rates are an advantage (Isaacson et al., 2010), a higher number of veterans recovering from a critical combat injury results in more veterans with PTSD, TBIs, and other debilitating mental and physical injuries than in previous conflicts (Franklin, 2009; Isaacson et al., 2010).
+In addition, military veterans are facing significant stressors, including routine engagement in combat, family separations, long deployments, and physical and emotional injuries received in support of Operations Iraqi Freedom and Enduring Freedom (Williamson & Mulhall, 2009).
+These stressors were identified in a study of nearly 300,000 Iraq and Afghanistan veterans, in which almost 37% of veterans from wars in Afghanistan received a mental health diagnosis (Seal et al., 2009).

 Since 2001, diagnosed cases of mental health disorders increased by 65% among active duty military members (Primack et al., 2017).
-The most prevalent mental health disorder was post-traumatic stress disorder (PTSD) which saw a 36% increase in new diagnoses between 2002 and 2008 (Seal et al., 2009).
+The most prevalent mental health disorder was PTSD, which saw a 36% increase in new diagnoses between 2002 and 2008 (Seal et al., 2009).
 A Journal of American Medical Association study (2014) found that rates of PTSD in civilians were 15 times less than rates of PTSD in military members.
-Military members deployed to Iraq and Afghanistan showed higher rates of mental health disorders than rates found in non-deployed military members or civilians.
+In Primack et al. (2017), military members deployed to Iraq and Afghanistan showed higher rates of mental health disorders than rates found in nondeployed military members or civilians.